Megabat: Diet and foraging

 Most megabats are primarily frugivorous.
 Throughout the family, a diverse array of fruit is consumed from nearly 188 plant genera.
 Some species are also nectarivorous, meaning that they also drink nectar from flowers.
 In Australia, Eucalyptus flowers are an especially important food source.
 Other food resources include leaves, shoots, buds, pollen, seed pods, sap, cones, bark, and twigs.
 They are prodigious eaters and can consume up to 2.5 times their own body weight in fruit per night.

 Megabats fly to roosting and foraging resources.
 They typically fly straight and relatively fast for bats; some species are slower with greater maneuverability.
 Species can commute 20-50 km in a night.
 Migratory species of the genera Eidolon, Pteropus, Epomophorus, Rousettus, Myonycteris, and Nanonycteris can migrate distances up to 750 km.
 Most megabats have below-average aspect ratios, which is measurement relating wingspan and wing area.
 Wing loading, which measures weight relative to wing area, is average or higher than average in megabats.

+For the Cypriot population of Rousettus aegyptiacus, assessing diet plays a key role in defining appropriate conservation measures and reducing conflicts with agriculture.
+A study on the island provided the first systematic analysis of the species' feeding habits, mainly through the examination of fruit remains found in droppings.
+Researchers collected 222 droppings from two cave roosts monitored over three different seasons.
+The analysis revealed 11 plant species belonging to 8 botanical families.
+The most frequent components of the diet were Melia azedarach, Morus spp., and Ceratonia siliqua.
+Other species, such as Eriobotrya japonica, Ficus spp., and Arbutus andrachne, played an intermediate role in the diet, while the remaining taxa appeared less common.